flavio-fernandes/pelican-blog/content/hacks/office-clock-part2.md

 <span id=codenav />
 ## Section 3: Code Navigation

-Oclock code is written in c and C++11.
+Oclock code is written in C and C++11.
 Python would have been a good candidate, but I started off with the need for porting some libraries in C++ and decided to keep the language somewhat homogenous.
 Coming from my past experiences on developing for the Arduino platform, I am blown away with the level of stability, speed, and memory of the [RPI][rpi].